-Uber and Lyft are competing with the taxi industry for the market share.
+Uber and Lyft are competing with the taxi industry for market share.

 Traditional television is losing market share to online streaming companies such as Netflix.
 (Personally, I have stopped watching cable TV for years and don’t think I will ever do that in the future)

-Then, you ask yourself that, what has the company done to mitigate the risks?
+Then, you ask yourself, what has the company done to mitigate the risks?

-As you are putting your hard-earned money in these stocks, you have to think about what could go wrong.
+As you are putting your hard-earned money into these stocks, you have to think about what could go wrong.